-- Calls to action on buttons and links should start with a strong verb that describes the action merchants will take when they click.
+- Calls to action on buttons and links should start with a strong verb that describes the action a person will take when they click.

 - Use the active voice to clarify the subject and the action.

-To help merchants understand key concepts and actions they can take, use consistent nouns (words used to identify people, places, or things) and verbs (action words) wherever possible.
+To help your audience understand key concepts and actions they can take, use consistent nouns (words used to identify people, places, or things) and verbs (action words) wherever possible.

 - Look at your word list.
 Does each word clearly describe the object or action it represents in the simplest way possible?

-- Does your language reflect how merchants think and the words they use?
+- Does your language reflect how people think and the words they use?